parthsarin/aoc-2021/README.md

 I updated the template so it automatically re-sets the `data` variable for part 2.
 Hopefully this doesn't catch us again!

 — Parth

+## Day 12 (315/1085)
+That was a doozy.
+Part 1 was solid—I just implemented DFS.
+But my initial approach for part 2 didn't seem to work.
+I kept track of a dictionary `visited = {node: # times visited}` and checked to make sure I wasn't visiting small nodes more than once...

+Oof I just realized what I did wrong: I was allowing myself to visit *any* small cave twice, not a single small cave twice.

+Anyways!
+I reimplemented with a stack because I had no clue what else to do, and kinda accidentally made that fix.

+— Parth